Get up to €10,800 for a disrupted trip

 Flight delayed over 3 hours or cancelled?
 See if AirAdvisor can get you compensation.Check Your Flight

 If you’re purchasing perfume at a duty-free shop, you can bring larger bottles on board, provided they’re sealed in a STEB with the receipt visible.
 Just be mindful of any connecting flights, as different airports may reapply liquid restrictions.
+And if you would rather skip the liquids bag altogether, a solid perfume travels with no size limit at all.

 Bringing your fragrance with you doesn’t have to be a source of stress.
 With a little preparation and an understanding of the rules, you can carry your perfume with confidence, whether it’s for a weekend getaway or an important business trip.
+And if your flight is delayed or cancelled along the way, check whether you qualify for flight delay compensation.

 No feedback